manosmin/ceid-web/README.md

 ## Deployment

-To run this project run
+To deploy this project run

 ```bash
   node app.js